Step beyond the obvious tourist spots and you’ll find a cultured and civilised island waiting to be explored.

 Seasons: High: May - October : Low: December - March

 Departing from Birmingham Airport

 Getting to Birmingham Airport is easy whatever mode of transport you use.
 If you’re travelling by public transport then you will find bus services running directly to the airport or to Birmingham International train station.
-There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which takes you to the terminal in just two minutes.

 You’ll find a choice of 7 car parks if driving to the airport - all of which are easily accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a car park space online in advance and save up to 70% off.

 Flying from Birmingham Airport is a great choice wherever you live in the country.
 As the 3rd largest airport in the UK outside of London, it’s fully equipped with all the facilities you would expect to find at an international airport.
 There are plenty of places to shop, eat and relax once through security.

 We have a fantastic selection of cafés, bars and restaurants for you to enjoy a tasty meal before you fly.
 If you’re travelling with kids, Frankie & Benny’s and Giraffe both offer a great children’s menu.
 Wetherspoon is your go-to if you fancy a swift drink before you board, or if you’re after something a little fancier then enjoy some bubbles at Bottega Prosecco Bar.

 Whether you’re in need of last minute holiday essentials or you’ve got time to kill before your flight, there’s a huge range of shops for you to browse.
 Check out Duty Free for great savings, grab a magazine and bag of sweets for the plane from WHSmith, and browse the fashion and beauty stores to treat yourself to something new for your holiday.